gauravjain2/getToKnowAboutWebPage/README.md

-# getToKnowAboutWebPage
+# Know About A WebPage
-Identify what a website/ web page is about, just by entering the URL.
-This is a python project based on Natural Language Processing(NLP).
+## Identify what a website/ web page is about, just by entering the URL.

+Language: Python
+Technique: Natural Language Processing (NLP)
+Library Used: nltk